-Millions of yen Thousands of U.S. dollars
+Millions o f ven Thousands of U.S. dollars

-- 2023 2022 2023
+2024 2023 2024

-Fair value ¥854 ¥677 \$6,024
+Fair value ¥1,075 ¥854 \$6,800

-Cumulative gains or losses 637 405 4,494
+Cumulative gains or losses 603 637 3,812

-Dividend income from equity securitie s is as follows.
+Dividend income from equity securi ties is as follows.
 Thousands of

-Dividend income from equity securitie Millions of U.S. dollars
+Dividend income from equity securi Millions o U.S. dollars

-- yen 2022
+f yen 2023

-Equity Securities derecognized in Millions of 2023 2022 U.S. dollars 2023
+Equity Securities derecognized in Millions o 2024 2023 U.S. dollars 2024

-- Millions of U.S. dollars
+Dividend income from equity securi Equity Securities derecognized in the period Equity Securities held at the end of Millions o U.S. dollars

 (8) Derivative and Hedge accounting In order to hedge cash flow fluctuation risks caused by the foreign exchange fluctuations, the Group uses forward foreign exchange contracts as a hedging method and designates them as a cash flow hedge.
-Details of the method of hedge accounting applied as a cash-flow hedge at December 31,2023 and 2022 are as follows.
+Details of the method of hedge accounting applied as a cash-flow hedge at December 31,2024 and 2023 are as follows.

-Millions of yen 2023 Contract amount More than 1 year Book va Assets lue Liabilities Account name on the Consolidated Statement of Foreign exchange risk Forward foreign exchange contracts ¥461 ¥ - ¥- Other financial liabilities Millions of yen 2022 Contract amount More than 1 year Book va Assets lue Liabilities Account name on the Consolidated Statement of Foreign exchange risk Forward foreign exchange contracts ¥818 ¥- ¥ - ¥59 Other financial liabilities Tho usands of U.S. dollars 2023 Contract amount More than 1 year Book va Assets lue Liabilities Account name on the Consolidated Foreign exchange risk Forward foreign exchange contracts \$3,256 S - \$ - \$216 Other financial liabilities
+Millions of yen 2024

+Contract amount More than 1 year Book va Account name on the Consolidated

+Assets Liabilities Statement of

+Foreign exchange risk Forward foreign exchange contracts ¥311 ¥ - ¥2 ¥ - Other financial

+Millions of yen

+2023 Account name on

+Book va

+Contract amount More than 1 year the Consolidated

+Assets Liabilities Statement of

+Foreign exchange risk Forward foreign exchange Other financial

+contracts ¥461 ¥ - ¥ - ¥30 liabilities

+Tho usands of U.S. dollar s

+2024

+Contract concerns Mana than 1 man Book va ilue Account name on

+Contract amount More than 1 year Assets Liabilities the Consolidated

+Foreign exchange risk Forward foreign exchange Other financial

+contracts \$1,967 S - \$ 14 \$ - liabilities